wkennedy3125/GetAndCleanDataProject/README.md

  - StandardDeviation: num  -0.995 -0.983 -0.906 -0.996 -0.991 ...

 ****
- 5. FROM DATA SET ABOVE, CREATE SECOND, INDEPENDENT TIDY DATA SET with the average of each variable for each activity and each subject.
+ Step 5.
+FROM DATA SET ABOVE, CREATE SECOND, INDEPENDENT TIDY DATA SET with the average of each variable for each activity and each subject.
 ****